The Hungarian Regional Policy Round table

 Aided by a playful workshop exercise, participants explored in detail the challenges and related opportunity areas for sustainable public catering and procurement both on an international and national level.
 Issues surrounding national regulatory and fiscal mechanisms, lack of competence and skilled labour, corruption, limitations of quantity and sustainably produced food supply were identified as the most pressing issues.
 The second day, concrete policy recommendations were developed by groups of participants in order to facilitate the work of decision-makers.

-Eight organizations signed the Memorandum of Understanding aiming to promote the social economy, address the environmental and social challenges of agriculture, rural livelihood and green public catering in Hungary.
+Eight organisations signed the Memorandum of Understanding aiming to promote the social economy, address the environmental and social challenges of agriculture, rural livelihood and green public catering in Hungary.
 These were: Ethnic Folk College Association, Kemence Association, Hungarian Social Farm Association, Védegylet, National Chamber of Agriculture, Kislépték Association, Hungarian Charity Service of the Order of Malta and National Strategic Research Institute.

 The roundtable took place 4th-5th February at the European Youth Centre, Budapest.
-The meeting was part of The BOND project: Bringing Organizations & Network Development to higher levels in the Farming sector in Europe: a project funded by European Union Horizon 2020 Framework Program for Research and Innovation.
+The meeting was part of The BOND project: Bringing Organisations & Network Development to higher levels in the Farming sector in Europe: a project funded by European Union Horizon 2020 Framework Program for Research and Innovation.

 All the presentations